jamesmeyer1/EKSKube2IAM/README.md

 Create S3 Policy for Pod and update trust with role from nodes in the CloudFormation stack.

-Step 5: Launch nodes with IAM Role attached to node.
-This will be the IAM role the node uses.
-Another one will be created for Pods.
-You will need to enter the IAM role name to the nodes.

 Step 6: Deploy kube2iam

-Securing pods on Kuberenetes:

-Task 1 Create a Role for IAM:

 ```
 ---